Jannu radhi monochrome rug – Nepal sheeps wool (2 sizes)

 Please note that if you order products from different designers or brands on chalkandmoss.com, these will arrive in different parcels.

 Shipping your order within the UK is charged at a flat rate of £5.95.
 If you spend more than £100, shipping is free!
+Note, furniture, and bulky or fragile orders may have have an additional shipping charge, and not be covered by free shipping.

-Please note that shipping for furniture must be calculated according to each order.
+Shipping for furniture must be calculated according to each order.
 So to avoid incurring an additional charge after you’ve made a purchase, I suggest contacting me first for an accurate quote on [email protected]

 The delivery method varies, depending on the product and quantity you buy.